kbosa-risc/mcpf-getting-started/src/python/mcp_general_functions/README.md

 * **db_configs** and
 * key-value pairs defined in the part **further_configuration** in the yaml configuration.

-Additionally the key value pairs defined by the developer can be also stored here.
+Additionally, the key value pairs defined by the developer can be also stored here.

 ```
 from typing import Any